segyges/Unicorn-Test/README.md

 # Unicorn-Test

+## Note: Deprecated ah

+Further consideration indicated that I didn't care about this enough to maintain it

+## Continuing:

 This repository compiles results of the unicorn test for various open-weights models.

 This is not a good test.
 It is not even meant to be a good test.